htcondor/htcondor/docs/overview/exceptional-features.rst

     directed acyclic graph, where each job is a node in the graph.
 Jobs are submitted to HTCondor following the dependencies given by the graph.
- HTCondor Can Use Foreign Resources, from a Grid, or a Cloud, or a Supercomputer Allocation
+ HTCondor Can Use Remote Resources, from a Grid, or a Cloud, or a Supercomputer Allocation
     The technique of glidein allows jobs submitted to HTCondor to be executed on grid machines in various locations worldwide.
 HTCondor's grid universe allows direct submission of jobs to remote systems.